AnaZonia/moon_notes/Ana Did Science Today.md

 ---
 ## 19/04/2024 - Finishing coding

-Some time this morning was spent cleaning, and then a bit more once arriving in lab so I chose to track my time with clockify.
+Some time this morning was spent cleaning, and then a bit more once arriving in lab so I chose how to track my time.

-It seems ideal to use google calendar to schedule activities and tasks and clockify to track work tasks.
-By keeping google calendar open, I know to plan the tasks and can pause and initiate them easily on clockify as I go.
+I like the simplicity of having google calendar open and editing it throughout the day, and having a look at my tasks as the day goes.

+Looking at the code, a lot is already done.
+I managed to focus quite well for the first hour, and am still going.
+I'm thinking of how to keep track of things that I'd like to work on in the future while still prioritizing the task at hand.

+I think google tasks may not be the best way to plan work tasks, although it does help keep me on track with what I have to do.

+Chapter 1
+- Get model running.
+For this, I need to have the CSV files exported and merged properly.
+The first one is now exporting and I just need to wait for that to finish and see how that goes.
+In the meantime, it would be nice to look into:
+- How the secondary forests look in comparison with a background - that can be done by clipping to an area of interest
+- Mature forest biomass and fragmentation
+- Organizing the code

+Realized the masking needs to happen before the sampling and exporting.
 ## 18/04/2024 - Planning upcoming coding
 Github hasn't been updated in a while.
 I remember I had some issues exporting the data from google earth engine, because I thought I needed to export tables right away.
 I finally ended up exporting images to google earth engine, and found that to be way easier, faster, and more replicable.
 For a second I exported tiles of layers, but I now find that exporting individual layers is best (they all need to be in Landsat projection anyways).